Compare the best electric SUV cars

 The new Mercedes EQS SUV takes the trophy here, as long as you’re looking only at length.
 At 5,125mm long, it’s slightly longer than the Tesla Model X (which isn’t officially on sale in the UK anymore anyway) and beats the surprisingly-large Lotus Eletre’s 5,103mm.

-That would be the MG ZS EV, which starts at £30,495 (as of August 2023) - though head over to our MG configurator to see how much you could save.
+That would be the MG ZS EV, which starts at just over £30,000 - though head over to our MG configurator to see how much you could save.

 Most of the electric SUVs in this list would be good for families as they offer a decent amount of cabin and boot space.
 However, the Kia EV6, Hyundai Ioniq 5 and Skoda Enyaq are some of the best value examples.